 But we say, "Do birds fly?
+Do birds fly?
 Do birds fly?" and then shift over, with this communication bridge, to "Do fishes swim?
 Do fishes swim?
 Do fishes swim?"
 Now, I'll just run this - a crude, fast bridge.
 Okay?